 Cellars

 Repair category -

-Notes N/A.
+Notes N/A

-Electricity

-Repair category 1

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Electricity Repair category 1 Notes There are skirting mounted sockets which may not comply with the most up to date Building Regulations.
+Further advice will be available from a NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Gas
+Ø Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

 Water, plumbing and bathroom fittings

-Repair category 2
+Repair category 1

-Notes Bathroom fittings are consistent with having been installed a number of years ago.
-Prospective purchaser may wish to undertake a programme of upgrading.
+Notes No significant defects evident.
 It should be appreciated that seals around bath/shower areas and sanitary fittings can be troublesome and do require regular maintenance.
 Failure to seals can result in dampness/decay to underlying areas.

-Heating and hot wa ter

-Repair category 2

-Notes The central heating boiler is of an older design.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.